 - home owners not being hung up on, but having their phone calls put on hold for long periods of time;

 - borrowers having their phone calls routed from person to person to person at the bank;

 - mortgage loan modification applications being carefully prepared and present by the home owner, only to have no response at all after submission for a very, very long time;

 - home owners discovering that what the bank’s foreclosure department knows and what the modification people know aren’t the same thing (one of the problems of the Chuns’ case, see above).

-Having an experienced Florida lawyer helping with a loan modification can make a big difference now, maybe more than ever before, since Florida real estate attorneys not only understand the legal issues but we can also roll up our sleeves and help in the actual modification process.
+Having an experienced Florida lawyer helping with a loan modification can make a big difference since Florida real estate attorneys not only understand the legal issues but they also know the steps to take and the paperwork to submit to seek a loan modification.

-Here at Hallandale Law, for example, for a reasonable rate (designed to resolve client fears of exorbitant lawyer fees) our team works with our clients to submit loan modification applications to the banker (or re-submit as the case may be).
+Here at Sackrin & Tolchinsky, P.A. our team works with our clients to submit loan modification applications to the banker (or re-submit as the case may be).
 Why?
-For one thing, new laws state that foreclosure isn’t allowed to go forward down at the courthouse if there is a pending loan modification request or other foreclosure alternative request.
+For one thing, the law states that foreclosure isn’t allowed to go forward if there is a pending loan modification request or other foreclosure alternative request.

 For another, we deal with reputable lenders all the time — and we’ve crossed paths with a scammer or two, as well.
-We think this kind of experience and street smarts is a good thing for our clients to have on their side in any mortgage home loan modification.
+We think this kind of experience is a good thing for our clients to have on their side in their quest for a loan modification.

 Do you have questions or comments?
-Then please feel free to Chat with Larry in the comments below, at firstname.lastname@example.org, or (954) 458-8655.
-If you have a specific situation, please call or email Larry because he can’t answer specific fact questions in general comments.
+Then please feel free to contact Larry by email or call him at (954) 458-8655.
 He’s happy to take your call.